florian-catalin-elisei/realtime-chat-application/README.md

 II.
 Backend

-1. Navigate to the project directory:
+1. Navigate to the server directory:

 ```bash
   cd server